vxppy/linkedList/README.md

 This project is free to edit and make you can own version of this.
 But your help to improve this would be very helpful It is a class for JavaScript for Linked List.
 Currently only has Singly Linked List.
 Double Linked List is in progress.

+Singly Linked List can perform Doubly Linked List functions, but use more memory in that case

 ### Installing:
 Currently, you can't use `npm install linkedList` with this class, so you have to download this from here. *P.S. someone already has their own linkedlist on npm*